WilliamKimNYC/Feel-ter/README.md

 # Feel-ter: Understanding Microaggressions

-A Flask-based interactive learning platform that helps users understand, recognize, and respond to microaggressions through an engaging visual novel experience.
+A Flask-based interactive learning platform that helps users understand, recognize, and respond to microaggressions through an engaging visual novel experience and interactive quizzes.

 ## About